 The true value of telemarketing

-In closing, it is understandable that marketing executives want to extract the most value from their marketing investment.
-It is important, however, to recognise that value is not based on price alone – and the most affordable platforms may offer cheap results as well.
+In closing, it is understandable that businesses want to extract the most value from their marketing investment.
+It is important, however, to recognise that value is not based on price alone – and the most affordable platforms are not necessarily the most cost-effective.

 When evaluating the true cost of a telemarketing campaign, it is important to look at the quality of leads this channel offers in addition to the quantity, as well as the type of leads and their life-time value.
 This will provide you with a clearer and more comprehensive picture of telemarketing’s true worth.
 When the power of this intimate, personal platform is harnessed correctly, by professionals, it can be a much more cost-efficient marketing channel perhaps you first thought.